Operational history of the Luftwaffe (1939–1945): The end in the West 1944–45

 Because of the greater length of runway it required, and the slow acceleration it had at low speeds, the Me 262 was especially vulnerable during take-off and landing.
 The unit constructed a Protection Squadron (Platzschutzstaffel) headed by Lieutenant Heinz Sachsenberg to provide air cover for takeoffs and landings.
 This unit flew the long-nosed 'Dora', Fw 190 D, variant of the well-known Fw 190.
 These aircraft were painted bright red on their underbelly with contrasting white stripes so anti-aircraft batteries could distinguish them from Allied aircraft.
-The unit continued operations until the end of the war, Galland himself was wounded, after destroying a solitary B-26, when he was shot down by a P-47 Thunderbolt.
+The unit continued operations until the end of the war, Galland himself was wounded, after destroying a solitary Martin B-26 Marauder, when he was shot down by a Republic P-47 Thunderbolt.

 By April, the German front in the west had disintegrated and in the east the Red Army had encircled Berlin.
 The Germans turned to desperate solutions like the Leonidas Squadron.
 The last battles fought in the skies over Germany were now insignificant.
 All but overrun, the mass surrender of German military personnel began.

 All that remained of the Luftwaffe were scattered wrecks over airfields that were virtually aircraft 'graveyards'.
 Many examples of the revolutionary aircraft that the Luftwaffe hoped would turn the tide fell into Allied hands, examples like the Me 262 and Heinkel He 162 greatly impressed the Allies.